asivapra/NASA/README.md

 	<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.4/css/bootstrap.min.css">
 	<link rel="stylesheet" href="custom.css">

-Changes to the button and text styles to include more layers on one page.
-These styles overwrite the defaults in https://maxcdn.bootstrapcdn.com/bootstrap/3.3.4/css/bootstrap.min.css
+The 'custom.css' has changes to the button and text styles to include more layers on one page.
+They overwrite the defaults in https://maxcdn.bootstrapcdn.com/bootstrap/3.3.4/css/bootstrap.min.css

 #### Page content